 - Reduce the size of the areola, which is the dark skin around the nipple

 - If your breasts are too small or have lost volume, breast implants can be inserted as well as a breast lift.
 This can increase both their firmness and size.

 If you plan to have children, it is best to postpone surgery until later, as your breasts will change in size and shape during your pregnancy.
 The best results are obtained if you have adequate cup size but your breasts have sagged over time.

 For a one-on-one consultation with experienced breast surgeon Dr. Jayesh Panchal, call Genesis Plastic Surgery & Medical Spa at 405-340-9949 today.
-We have offices in Edmond, Moore and Lawton, and we serve patients throughout the Oklahoma City area.
+We have offices in Edmond, Norman and Lawton, and we serve patients throughout the Oklahoma City area.

 During your initial consultation, Dr. Panchal will examine your breasts, take measurements and check for any asymmetry.
 Having done that, he will discuss with you whether you will need any implants, or not, in conjunction with the breast lift surgery.
 This will depend on the size and shape you breasts, your weight, your expectations and finally on your initial breast volume.
 You and Dr. Panchal will also discuss with you the size of the nipple areola and whether they need to be reduced during the surgery or not, as well as how the surgery is done and where you will have the incisions following the surgery.